lee2sman/now/README.md

 ## July 2021

+Built [vwscratchpad](https://tildegit.org/exquisitecorp/vwscratchpad), a minimal scratchpad tool to launch from within Vim / Neovim editor when you need a quick scratchpad.

 Built [minilog](https://tildegit.org/exquisitecorp/minilog), a tiny CLI journaling program intended for shorter notes on what I'm doing, to look back in future years.
 It's a very simple fish shell script.

 ## June 2021